-- Help students get inspired by watching presentations from last year's winning teams at futurecity.org/gallery.
-Past videos can provide ideas and encourage creativity that can be adapted to a recorded format.
-Ask your students: - What made the presentation engaging? - What features and infrastructure made the city appealing, unique, and futuristic? - How did the team incorporate last year's challenge into the city design? - What will you need to do to prepare for your own presentation? - Another resource is the Future City Design: Questions to Consider student handout that the team used when writing their City Essay.
+- Help students get inspired by watching presentations from prior years winning teams on Future City ® YouTube. - What made the presentation engaging? - What features and infrastructure made the city appealing, unique, and futuristic? - How did the team incorporate last year's challenge into the city design? - What will you need to do to prepare for your own presentation? - Another resource is the Future City Design: Questions To Consider Student Handout that the team used when writing their City Essay.
 Encourage students to revisit their answers to these questions and pick out what is most important and interesting to say in their presentation.
 They can't say everything; they have to pick and choose. - Remind teams to keep the rubric in mind as they design and develop their presentation.
 Refer to it often!